openvinotoolkit/training_extensions/web/GPU_README.md

 # GPU Version

 Instructions below show how to install and set up WEB OTE for Linux.
-The same steps are required for other Windows and MacOS.
+The same steps are required for Windows.
+GPU version for MacOS is not currently supported.

 ## GPU Requirements